Should you learn Japanese or Korean language?

 Because of the widespread Korean wave and K-culture, millions of teenagers are learning Korean for bts, kpop, etc., across the globe.

-From the number perspective, Japanese has much more speakers than Korean.
-Since North Korea is not connected outside the world, one can communicate only with around 50 million South Koreans.
+From a population perspective, Japanese has many more speakers than Koreans.
+Since North Korea is not connected to the outside world, one can communicate only with around 50 million South Koreans.

-But because of a growing number of Korean learners, the difference isn’t the primary factor in choosing J over K. Also, both languages have their own unique importance and cultural significance.
+However, given the growing number of Korean learners, the difference isn’t the primary factor in choosing J over K. Both languages have distinct importance and cultural significance.

 3. Global demand, importance, and recognition

-Japan has a more developed economy and a 125 million Japanese speakers’ population.
-Japanese is the world’s thirteen most-spoken language, and Korean is the twenty-third.
+Japan has a more developed economy and a population of 125 million Japanese speakers.
+Japanese is the world’s thirteenth most-spoken language, and Korean is the twenty-third.

 Differences between Japanese and Korean